Menezes Braganza House: Interiors and collections

 A private chapel in the eastern wing houses a fingernail relic of St Francis Xavier.

 Library

 The house contains Goa’s largest private library, with over 5,000 leather-bound volumes in English, Latin, French and Portuguese, collected by journalist and activist Luís de Menezes Braganza.

 Teak and rosewood cupboards, the wood of which was harvested from family lands, hold encyclopaedias, medical and legal treatises, histories and 18th- and 19th-century fiction.

 Cultural significance

 Luís de Menezes Braganza used the mansion as a centre for political discussion, publishing O Heraldo and later O Debate from its salons.
 His brother-in-law, Tristão de Bragança Cunha, sheltered here during political unrest in 1946 and later founded the Goa Congress Committee.

 After the liberation of Goa in 1961, the house was neglected until a descendant initiated restoration in 1983.
 In 2005 a trust was established to oversee conservation.

+The house is the subject of the 1999 Portuguese-language documentary A Dama de Chandor, directed by Catarina Mourão.

 Notable members

 Notable members of the house are: